Ben Raznick

 In 2010, Raznick accepted a two-year position in Spain as a public school English teacher.
 While abroad, Raznick and friend Eve Richer co-created a nine-episode comedic web series called Pueblo chronicling the adventures of an English teacher (played by Raznick) in small-town Spain.
 The final installment, filmed in Barcelona, won a film festival award and features two of Raznick's compositions.

 In 2012, Raznick returned to Colorado and earned his teaching license and Masters in Education.
-Raznick taught in Boulder & Denver public schools before opening his piano studio and becoming an active board member for the Denver Area Music Teachers Association (DAMTA).
+Raznick taught in Boulder & Denver public schools before opening his piano studio and serving from 2018-2021 as 2nd Vice President, and 2021-present as President of the Denver Area Music Teachers Association (DAMTA).
+Raznick has also serves on the Advisory Council for Colorado State Music Teachers Association (CSMTA).

 Spotlight Foundation & Lázaro Project | Nicaragua & Denver